-Trade Shows 101: Networking and Promoting Your Design Business - QC Design School
+Trade Shows 101: Networking and Promoting Your Design Business - The Focal Point Skip to main content

 Tammy Hart, I.D.D.P, is a graduate and Tutor of Q.C.
 Design School.
 She oversees the Residential Division of B.I.G Renovations & Design and sits as a Director on the National Board for DDA (formerly CDECA).
 She is a sought-after speaker, speaking at venues like IIDEXCanada and Heart of Networking.
 She’s been featured as a guest spot on Daytime Durham, Rogers TV and works to empower young women to become successful future leaders.